solonovamax/Qev/README.md

 ## Info

 Qev is a bot I made to replace the 5+ bots that most servers seem to have on them.
 It is meant to be the only bot that you need for your server.
 I am still adding commands to the bot, and if you have any ideas, (no matter how niche) feel free to suggest them!
 Please see [my contact info](#contact)

-## Credit
-Credit to pikisuperstar for the background used for the !level command.

-Credit to AvaIre for making a good, open source, bot so that I can ~~steal~~ take inspiration from their code.
-I'll leave their licence at the top of any file I use from their bot.

 ## Commands

 If something is in angled brackets (<>), then it is optional.
 If it is in curly brackets ({}), then it is required.